 Access to accurate core body temperature monitoring for sports people has been traditionally very limited.
 Ingested electronic-pills or rectal thermometers are accurate but rely on the invasive hardware and additional expertise to administer and capture the data.
 This has also meant there are very few studies and resources for using core body temperature for sports compared with other sports performance topics such as heart rate variability and power output.

 As a vital metric, the core body temperature is an important field knowledge and the availability of the easy-to-use CORE Body Temperature Monitoring technology can deliver sports people with invaluable data to help them train and perform at their best.

-When the core body temperature rises, the performance (power) decreases.
+When the core body temperature rises above a threshold, the performance (power) decreases.
 As the body heats and diverts more energy to pumping blood to the skin to cool the body, there is less blood powering the muscles and power output drops.

 On this page we outline some of the main areas of attention in which athletes can benefit from accurate core body temperature monitoring.

 During sporting events in hot weather conditions as well as for athletes who are unprepared or over-exert, there is an increased risk of heat stress.

 The risks can be varied, a minor Impact can mean energy is lost (bonking / blowing up) with under-performance and possible withdrawal from competition.

 In higher risk instances this can be life-threatening and result in collapse with medical attention required.
 Recovery following a severe heat stress can take weeks or months.

 Core body temperature insights from training help each individual to better understand their own limits and they can use the following training approaches to improve their physical condition to avoid heat-stress.